-- 1. This report contains my assessment of the Babergh District Council Revised Draft Community Infrastructure Levy Charging Schedule in terms of Section 212 of the Planning Act 2008.
+- This report contains my assessment of the Mid Suffolk District Council Revised Draft Community Infrastructure Levy Charging Schedule in terms of Section 212 of the Planning Act 2008.
 It considers whether the schedule is compliant in legal terms and whether it is economically viable as well as reasonable, realistic and consistent with the Planning Practice Guidance (PPG). - 2.
-To comply with the relevant legislation the local charging authority has to submit a charging schedule which sets an appropriate balance between helping to fund necessary new infrastructure and the potential effects on the economic viability of development across the District.
-The basis for the examination, on which a single Hearing day was held on 17 June 2015, is the submitted Revised Draft Charging Schedule (RDCS) published in January 2015. - 3.
-This was submitted for Examination by the Council on 19 March 2015, following public consultation in January and February 2015.
-The RDCS replaced an earlier Draft Charging Schedule of November 2014 which was subject to public consultation in November to December 2014 (DCS). - 4.
-The Council produced the evidence base jointly with Mid Suffolk District Council.
-Whilst I also conducted the examination for the Mid Suffolk District Council Revised Draft Community Infrastructure Levy Charging Schedule, I have produced separate reports for each Council.
-However as these are based on joint evidence they are very similar in parts. - 5.
-Following the Hearing session I requested that the Council prepare alternative appraisals for small sites (1, 5 and 10 dwellings) to sensitivity test relevant evidence provided by the smaller housebuilders.
-The Council carried out consultation on these additional appraisals during July 2015, proposing that the charging rates for such sites remain unaltered. - 6.
-On 31 July 2015, a High Court judgement (West Berkshire District Council and Reading Borough Council v Secretary of State for Communities and Local Government [2015] EWHC 2222 (Admin)) was issued.
-Following from this the
+To comply with the relevant legislation the local charging authority has to submit a charging schedule which sets an appropriate balance between helping to fund necessary new infrastructure and the potential effects on the economic viability of development across the district. - 3.
+The Council produced the evidence base jointly with Babergh District Council.
+Whilst I also conducted the examination for the Babergh District Council Revised Draft Community Infrastructure Levy Charging Schedule, I have produced separate reports for each Council.
+However as these are based on joint evidence they are very similar in parts. - 4.
+The Revised Draft Charging Schedule (RDCS) published in January 2015 was submitted for Examination by the Council on 19 March 2015, following public consultation in January and February 2015.
+The RDCS replaced an earlier Draft Charging Schedule of November 2014 which was subject to public consultation in November to December 2014 (DCS).
+As part of the Examination a single Hearing day was held on 18 June 2015. - 5.
+Following the Hearing session and as discussed during the examination, the Council provided specific appraisals for three larger sites: Eye Airfield, Lake Park (former Needham Quarry) and Union Road, Stowmarket.
+This led the Council to add these sites to the defined list of strategic sites and the maps within the charging schedule and carry out consultation during July and August